-- 1. Please insert the total number of shares held by you.
+- Please insert the total number of shares held by you.
 If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore ("SFA")), you should insert that number of shares.
 If you have shares registered in your name in the Register of Members of the Company, you should insert that number of shares.
-If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members of shares entered against your name in the Depository Register and shares registered in your name in the Depository Register and shares registered in your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing a proxy shall be deemed to relate to all the shares in the capital of the Company held by you. - 2.
 A member of the Company (other than a Relevant Intermediary as defined in Note 3 below) entitled to attend and vote at the AGM of the Company is entitled to appoint not more than two (2) proxies to attend and vote on his or her behalf.
 A proxy need not be a member of the Company and where a member appoints two (2) proxies, the member must specify the proportion of shareholdings to be represented by each proxy.
 If no such proportion or number is specified, the first named proxy shall be treated as representing 100% of the shareholding and any second named proxy as an alternate to the first named. - 3.
 A member of the Company who is a Relevant Intermediary entitled to attend and vote at the Annual General Meeting is entitled to appoint more than two (2) proxies to attend and vote in his or her stead, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
 A proxy need not be a member of the Company and where a member appoints more than two (2) proxies, the number and class of shares to be represented by each proxy must be stated.